SecondRateCoder/BlockyOS/README.md

 <br><br><br>

 # <ins>Concepts:</ins>
+* ## Kernel Threads:
+	The OS comes with a pre-built, binary tree describing each function and it's dependencies.
+	This tree can be loaded directly into memory without parsing as it will be constructed from the OSses binaries.
+	This tree will define a config to use for isolating functions, this will be the core of spawning secure kernel threads, where the funcction itself will be isolated from the OS.
+	The OS will use this to spawn isolated threads that can be considered priviledged however will not beexpected to last, these threads will not be protected, they will be de-spawned if nor used in 10 [Process frames](#frames), the fathering Process/thread is informed of this.

+> [!NOTE]
+> I use the phrase "spawning bytes" to loosely describe the process of bytes being loaded to memory.
+	<br><br>
 * ## Headers:
 	Headers describe a data block and Context about the data stored there, this simplifies how data blocks are regarded and how they are accessed.
 	Headers are not directly stored in RAM, instead the Data is stored in RAM, with the Header's starting address and it's Context stored in RAM.